saicastic/techstore/readme.md

 ### STEP 1 :

 - Install Axios for api calls. and set baseUrl in env variables.
-- also create a components folder to store all the components and a pages folder to save folder
+- also create a components folder to store all the components and a pages folder to save folder.
+- install react-router-dom for routing

 ## BACKEND ( server folder ) :